Domino's Pizza profit in line despite stormy U.S. winter

-May 1 (Reuters) - Domino’s Pizza Inc on Thursday reported quarterly profit that matched Wall Street’s view as its U.S. business held up despite severe winter storms that forced diners to cut back on visits to many restaurant chains.
+(Reuters) - Domino’s Pizza Inc (DPZ.N) on Thursday reported quarterly profit that matched Wall Street’s view as its U.S. business held up despite severe winter storms that forced diners to cut back on visits to many restaurant chains.

 The second-largest U.S. pizza chain by store count reported first-quarter net income of $40.5 million, or 71 cents per share, up from $34.4 million, or 59 cents per share, a year earlier.